bright/new-www/src/pages/blog/2015-06-30-maintaining-current-user-information-in-android.md

 ---
 layout: post
-title: "Maintaining current user information in Android"
+title: Maintaining current user information in Android
-date: 2015-06-30
+date: 2015-06-30T00:00:00.000Z
-tags: [android]
+tags:
+  - android
 comments: true
 author: piotr
+published: true
 ---

 Every but trivial android application needs to maintain information about current user - regardless if he has authenticated or not.
 While this may sound easy there are still at least handful of ways one can do it - in this article I'm going to explore couple of them.